 “A daffy, cartoony, good-natured homage.
 A lot of fun.” –Theater Pizzazz

 “The silly plot turns and turns helped along by the zippy, period-perfect songs.” –Theater Pizzazz

 “The sharp wit of the writing shines.
 A fitting thematic reimagining of Broadway’s golden age.” –The Reviews Hub

 “The show moves at a great pace, and anyone who enjoys and misses the ‘golden age’ will find plenty of that charm.” –The Reviews Hub

 “A totally fun, totally campy show.” –dazzleofzebras

-The production materials for Fabulous!
-The Queen of Musical Comedies include:
+The Authorized Materials/Rehearsal Package for Fabulous!
+The Queen of Musical Comedies includes: